 The EU-USA bilateral safety agreement (BASA) covers maintenance and some operational areas but does not provide a direct ATPL equivalence.
 FAA Commercial Pilot Licence (CPL) holders cannot convert directly to EASA ATPL — they must complete an EASA integrated or modular ATPL course.

 Pilots with an EASA ATPL(A) joining a UAE-based airline (Emirates, Etihad, Air Arabia, flydubai, Emirates SkyCargo, etc.) or operating under UAE authority.
 The GCAA (General Civil Aviation Authority) is the regulatory authority for civil aviation in the UAE.
+There are two distinct GCAA processes: a short-term Validation Certificate (Appendix 13 of CAR-FCL) and a full Licence Conversion (Appendix 12 of CAR-FCL).
+In practice, most pilots joining UAE carriers begin with a validation certificate, which allows them to commence operations while the conversion is processed.

 Conversion steps